Bankoga/golem/core/region_confs/config_rules_framework_explanation.md

 - pair : project to mirrored location in the paired problem domain
 - same : reuse current path data for the matching level of the new path
-- output : substitute output paths for the destination
+- output : substitute the output paths to other nodes for the destination according to PD type
 - "name" : use the name as the key in the path
 - none : layer serves as a destination without any cells in the layer
   - in other words, the layer will have dendrites that receive from it but it won't return any outputs